ohiodn8/ansible-rails/README.md

 * Database: using default Sqlite3 <small>(The playbook will start Postgres Installation, but decided not to go to far)</small>

 * This playbook also includes jenkins installation, but has been disabled in the playbook.yml file

+* (To run the playbook, the playbook has to be in /home/[user], otherwise change the path in ansible.cfg e.g. ~/ansible-rails)